You are a very popular blogger. Still as a part of formality, can you please introduce yourself to our readers?

 Schedule solely depends on my college's schedule.
 What time I come back to home (I don't do blogging in college).
 In college days, I spend 2-3 hours while on weekends; I dedicate 6-8 hours on my blog.

 Do you have any role models or mentors?
 If yes, please tell something about them.

 Well, Yes!
 When I started blogging journey, I researched for best bloggers and found Amit Agarwal as the best Indian blogger.
-Also, he deals with customer technology which is same niche as that of mine.
-So, he became my role model and I wanted to make TechGYD as much successful as Digital Inspiration is now.
+Also, he deals with customer technology which is the same niche as that of mine.
+So, he became my role model and I wanted to make TechGYD as much success as Digital Inspiration is now.

 As I researched deep in Blogosphere, I found many others gems here like Neil Patel from QuickSprout, MakeUseOf Founder Aibek Esengulov, Hongkiat.com Founder Hongkiat Lim very influential.

 So, I am following all of them, observing them, implementing their tactics while mixing my own experiments and tricks along the way.

 Many bloggers and freelancers make a decent amount of money online but fail to invest in it the right instruments.
 What investment tips would you like to give all people who make money online?